foodcoopshop/foodcoopshop.github.io/en/docker-dev-environment.md

 nav_order: 10
 ---

+{ .warning }
-**The provided docker configuration should NOT BE USED IN PRODUCTION ENVIRONMENTS!**
+The provided docker configuration should NOT BE USED IN PRODUCTION ENVIRONMENTS!

 ## Installation on your local machine
 * Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)